shibam-max/python-precommit-checks/README.md

 4. **Pre-commit Checks:**

-    Before committing your changes, make sure to run the pre-commit checks.
+    Before committing your changes, make sure to run the pre-commit checks for Pyhton file.
 Ensure you have `pre-commit` installed:

     ```bash
     pip install pre-commit
     ```

-    Run the pre-commit checks:
+    Run the pre-commit checks for Python file:

     ```bash
-    pre-commit run --all-files
+    pre-commit run --files source/add_numbers.py
     ```

-    This will automatically check and format the code according to the defined standards.
+    This will automatically check and format the Python code according to the defined standards.

 5. **Add, Commit, and Push:**